K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 ![LTC2873 Block Diagram](images/LTC2873_Block_Diagram.png)

-When an SDI-12 command is issued, the microcontroller toggles the RE and DE pins to a logic high and the TX pin to a logic low for the start of transmission break sequence.
-After the break sequence period (~12.5ms), the microcontroller toggles the TX pin to a logic high for the mark sequence period (~8.3ms), the SDI-12 command characters are transmitted to the device, and then the microcontroller toggles the RE and DE pins to a logic low to while it waits to receive a response from the device.
-There is a total of 7 GPIO pins needed to for microcontroller hardware interacing which are outlined below.
+When an SDI-12 command is issued, the microcontroller toggles the RE and DE pins to a logic high and the TX pin to a logic low for the start of the transmission break sequence.
+After the break sequence period (~12.5ms), the microcontroller toggles the TX pin to a logic high for the mark sequence period (~8.3ms), the SDI-12 command characters are transmitted to the device, and then the microcontroller toggles the RE and DE pins to a logic low while it waits to receive a response from the device.
+There is a total of 7 GPIO pins needed for microcontroller hardware interacing which are outlined below.

 ```c
 #define SDI12_MASTER_TXD_IO_NUM                     (GPIO_NUM_17) /*!< uart ttl transmit */